This is dedicated to my friend, Phil

 “The Jane & Phil Show”

 I needed to hire someone to help with repairs on the dilapidated house I'd rented.
-My landlord had agreed to a reduction in rent if I took responsibility for making it inhabitable.
+My landlord agreed to a reduction in rent if I took over the utility bills and made it inhabitable.
 He was relieved to have someone live there, since so many of the vacant homes had been occupied by squatters who use them as meth labs.

 After adding the positives and negatives, I'd concluded this was the only possible solution.
 I had nowhere else to go.

 Almost 40 years had passed since I returned to the small town where I'd grown up.
 I'd left home one week after graduating high school.
 In the interim, I'd married, finished law school, established a law practice and become a law professor.
 I raised a daughter as a single parent, after her father and I divorced.
 She'd graduated from college a few weeks earlier and was about to start a new job.

 I'd run into a high school classmate, who told me her brother needed work.
 I thought of the little boy who never smiled in any of our school photos.
 The one who had grown into a man, but had never stopped being a child.

 Phil agreed to help me when he had time.
 He liked to talk and I enjoyed having some company as I worked.
 One summer afternoon, as we scraped thick scabs of paint from the porch ceiling, he asked me why I was no longer married.
 I explained that sometimes life doesn't work out, despite our best efforts.